-• We sell and operate globally in the United States, Europe and Asia.
+Ш We sell and operate globally in the United States, Europe and Asia.
 Disagreement could occur on the jurisdiction of income and taxation among different governmental tax authorities.
 Potential areas of dispute may include transfer pricing, intercompany charges and intercompany balances.

-- We are subject to a China withholding tax on certain non-tangible charges made under our transfer pricing agreements.
-The interpretation of what charges are subject to the tax and when the liability for the tax occurs has varied and could change in the future. - Tax rates may increase, and, therefore, have a material adverse effect on our earnings and cash flows.
+We are subject to a China withholding tax on certain non-tangible charges made under our transfer pricing agreements.
+The interpretation of what charges are subject to the tax and when the liability for the tax occurs has varied and could change in the future. П Tax rates may increase or new tax rates may be implemented (i.e., a global minimum rate), and, therefore, have a material adverse effect on our earnings and cash